NBA 2K Mobile: Power

 Each player card has a certain amount of power based on its tier and type it belongs to.
 The average power of all cards on the player's team is the team's power.
 The team's power determines which opponents it will play against, which cards can be unlocked, and the rewards the player can get from events.

 Gear

 Gear is used to improve player's attributes.
 Each player can only have one gear, and different gears can only be specifically used for certain positions and/or teams.
 There are several different gear tiers, and the higher the tier, the more attributes it can improve.
-However, in order to be able to get the attribute boost for higher tier gear, the player needs to score a certain amount of points with the player card that the gear is attached to, to be able to unlock all the attribute boosts.
+However, in order to be able to get the attribute boost for higher tier gear, the player needs to score a certain number of points with the player card that the gear is attached to, to be able to unlock all the attribute boosts.